-The 5th International Consensus Statement On Concussion In Sport issued in April 2017 leaves unchanged the definition of sport-related concussion but notes that it provides no insights into the underlying process through which the brain is impaired, fails to distinguish between grades of severity, and leaves unresolved the question of whether concussion is on the same spectrum as severe traumatic brain injury.
+The 5th International Consensus Statement On Concussion In Sport issued in April 2017 (1)(“Berlin Consensus Statement”) while it modifies slightly the definition of sport-related concussion, continues to note that it provides no insights into the underlying process through which the brain is impaired, fails to distinguish between grades of severity, and leaves unresolved the question of whether concussion is on the same spectrum as severe traumatic brain injury.

 Four common features

-The 5th Consensus Statement continues to define a sport-related concussion (SRC) as a traumatic brain injury induced by biomechanical forces.
-While no two concussions are exactly the same, the Statement, as with its predecessors, states that they all share four common features which may be utilized in making a clinical diagnosis of concussive head injury:
+The Berlin Consensus Statement continues to define a sport-related concussion (SRC) as a traumatic brain injury induced by biomechanical forces.
+While no two concussions are exactly the same, the Berlin Consensus Statement, as with its predecessors, states that they all share four common features which may be utilized in making a clinical diagnosis of concussive head injury:

 - Direct blow to head not required.
 SRC may be caused either by a direct blow to the head, face, neck, or elsewhere on the body with an impulsive force transmitted to the head.

 - Rapid onset and gradual resolution of symptoms.
 SRC typically results in the rapid onset of short-lived impairment of neurological function that resolves spontaneously.
 However, in some cases, symptoms and signs may evolve of a number of minutes to hours.